wloszynskiszymon/vod-website/README.md

 ### Current technologies:

 - React.js
-- Redux.js
 - React Router
+- React Query
 - Tailwind

-## Coming soon:

-- Implementing React Query
+## Could be added in the future:

 - Adding lazy loading and skeleton layout when loading
-- More pages, filtering genres, tv shows, movies etc.
-- More Redux opportunities
+- Adding better picture loading
 - Restructuring code and making components more generic and reusable
+- Better folder structure
+- Extracting some page parts into new components
+- Making page faster
-- Using even more popular libraries
+- Better and more detailed error handling

--
+- Used to have Redux, but React Query was entirely enough, so I removed it.

 ### To start